Blog

 What separates the analysts who get top-bucket bonuses and strong exit opportunities:

-- Attention to detail: A misplaced decimal in a client presentation destroys trust.
+• Attention to detail: A misplaced decimal in a client presentation destroys trust.
 An inconsistent font in a pitch book signals carelessness.
-These details matter more than you think — clients pay millions for advice, and they expect perfection.
+Before presenting important work, always print it — errors stick out on paper far more than on screen.
+Set the tone early that you are not a person who makes formatting or spelling errors.

-- Stamina management: The hours are real.
+• Stamina management: The hours are real.
 But the analysts who burn out are not the ones who work the most — they are the ones who cannot switch off when they have downtime.
 Learn to rest aggressively when the deal flow allows it.
+One BB MD said he has never pulled an all-nighter in his life and hates when his people do.
+A great chunk of the battle is simply showing up consistently — you cannot burn yourself out.

 The Things That Surprise New Analysts